 Review and revisit, teach

-Pupils are taught phonics every morning, where they explore varied phonemes (letter sounds).
+Pupils are taught phonics every morning, where they explore varied phonemes (Letter and Sounds).
 This synthetic phonics work begins simply with oral blending: this is the process by which the children listen to sounds and then blend them.
 Pupils also learn to say sounds, in order, that are represented by individual letters and pronounce these together to say a word.

 Synthetic phonics also teaches children to break down (segment) a word they hear into its individual sounds, starting from the first sound and working systematically through the word.
 For each sound they hear, they choose the letter or combination of letter, to represent that sound in order to spell the word.
 Here at Aveton Gifford, because we have small cohorts we use a flexible grouping approach to the organisation of phonics teaching, we ensure the provision of phonics is tailored to suit individual needs